-My prize was a specialized beer bottle, produced solely as a trophy to the winner of the race -— something I’ll keep with me whereever I go.
+My prize was a specialized beer bottle, produced solely as a trophy to the winner of the race — something I’ll keep with me wherever I go.
 Quite a way to remember one of my favorite brewery’s 20th Anniversary.

 I’d trade a fast time every day for the adventure of racing around one of Asheville’s premier breweries.

 Though nowhere near a personal-best course, personally, it was one of the best race experiences I’ve ever had.

 Follow Tony Casey on Twitter @TonyCaseyJCP.
 Like him on Facebook at www.facebook.com/tonycaseyjournalist.comments powered by Disqus